-Many of our customers know why the densest and driest firewood is best, but there’s an extra step.
+Many of our customers know why kiln-dried firewood is best, but there’s an extra step.
 Discerning the right cut of firewood is as important for fires as discerning the right cut of meat is for flavor.
 Split a certain way, firewood can stay dry and enjoy higher density in its ultimate form.

 Many recognize that the best firewood must be extremely dense and dry, but fewer know that the very cut of wood can have an impact on a fire’s ultimate quality.